-For this post, we will only be discussing only 4G LTE and 5G modems for smartphones.
+For this post, we will only be discussing 4G LTE and 5G modems for smartphones.

 Phones that come with Snapdragon SoCs use Qualcomm’s X-series modem.
-The X-series modems are embedded onto the SoC.
-All Qualcomm’s X-series are fully 2G and 3G backwards compatible with pre-existing networks.
+The X-series modems are embedded into the SoC.
+All of Qualcomm’s X-series are fully 2G and 3G backward compatible with pre-existing networks.

 Qualcomm has a good number of 4G modems.